Everest Base Camp helicopter-5 Days

 Yes, after arriving at Kathmandu Airport, you can obtain a visa or apply online in advance; however, Indian citizens do not need a visa.

-Will there be a briefing with the crew member scheduled during the tour?
+Will there be a briefing with the crew member scheduled during the trek?

 Yes, there will be a briefing with a crew member about the itinerary and equipment.

-What information will be shared during the tour?
+What information will be shared during the trek?

 Our crew member will share information about the geographical features of mountain peaks, as well as the history of local culture and landmarks.

-What training do guides have during the tour?
+What training do guides have during the trek?

 Our guides are licensed and trained in first aid, altitude management, and safety protocols.